by Texas Homesteader ~

 Collecting Malabar Spinach Seeds

-I’ll let the seeds dry and put them in a labeled envelope in my fridge.
-All my garden seeds are in a refrigerator drawer, just waiting for me to plant them in February.
+I let the seeds dry and put them in a labeled envelope in my fridge.
+All my garden seeds are in a refrigerator drawer, just waiting for me to plant them in pots come February.

-Next spring I’ll be sure to plant this Malabar spinach in a very prominent place in the decorative Edible Landscape bed right at our front door.
+It’s fun to use this beautiful plant in my edible landscape.
+So I often plant this Malabar spinach in a very prominent place in the decorative Edible Landscape bed right at our front door.

 Beauty, edibility and heat-loving staying power.
 Now THAT’S something I can get behind!